Three Part-Time Staff Running a Seven-Figure Business

 The result

-The business grew to £1.4 million in annual revenue with just three part-time members of staff.
-That ratio, that volume of revenue handled by that few people, was only possible because the technology did the heavy lifting.
+The business grew to seven-figure annual revenue with just three part-time members of staff.
+That ratio, that volume of business handled by that few people, was only possible because the technology did the heavy lifting.

 The 3D configurator didn't just save time on quoting.
 It changed how customers bought.
 They could experiment, explore options, and see the price change in real time.
 It removed friction from the buying process and gave people the confidence to order without needing their hand held.

 This is the kind of thing I mean when I say technology can help a business punch above its weight.
-Three part-time people shouldn't be able to run a £1.4 million operation.
-But with the right systems, they absolutely can.
+A small team with the right systems can compete with companies five times their size.

 If you're local to Staffordshire, you might have seen some of our work without realising it.
 There are a couple of oak structures in the Trentham Gardens Shopping Village, including a pretty big oak gazebo.
 That was one of ours.